-As an example, here is the canonical page URL expressed using Open Graph Protocol:
+As an example, here’s the canonical page URL expressed using Open Graph Protocol:

 This seems simple enough and is often seen along with other tags like

 og:description.
-However, all the major search engines had agreed to use link-rel canonical to represent the exact same concept 14 months prior to Facebook’s introduction of the Open Graph Protocol.
+However, all the major search engines had agreed to use link-rel canonical to represent the exact same concept 14 months before Facebook’s introduction of the Open Graph Protocol.

 Webpages now had to express their canonical URLs in two different ways:

-So what’s really the difference between these two objects (other than the vocabulary used to label them)?
+So, what’s the difference between these two objects (other than the vocabulary used to label them?)
 It comes down to data types: the

 <meta> element is just a string literal whereas the